Whitney's Extension Theorem and the finiteness principle for curves in the Heisenberg group: The discrete condition

 \begin{lemma} Suppose $\gamma \in C^m(\R,\mathbb{R}^3)$ and $K \subseteq \mathbb{R}$ is a compact set containing at least $m+1$ points with finitely many isolated points.
 If $\gamma$ satisfies the discrete $A/V$ condition on $K$, then it satisfies the $A/V$ condition on $K$.

-Moreover, if $m=1$, then $K$ can be any compact set containing at least 2 points. \end{lemma} \begin{proof} Again, assume without loss of generality that $K \subseteq [0,1]$.
-Choose a modulus of continuity as in the proof of Lemma~\ref{l-AV} which also satisfies
+Moreover, if $m=1$, then $K$ can be any compact set containing at least 2 points. \end{lemma} \begin{proof} If $K$ is finite, the definition of the $A/V$ condition is vacuously true.
+Otherwise, choose a modulus of continuity $\alpha$ as in the proof of Lemma~\ref{l-AV} which also satisfies

 for all $a,b \in X \subseteq K$ with $a<b$ and $\# X = m+1$.

 Let $a,b \in K$ with $a<b$.
 By our assumption on $K$, we may assume that either $a$ or $b$ is a limit point of $K$.
 Thus we can choose a finite set $X$ consisting of $a$, $b$, and $m-1$ other distinct points in $K$ within $(b-a)/2$ of $a$ or $b$.
 In particular, $\diam (X) \leq 2(b-a)$.
 (When $m=1$, we may skip this argument since $X = \{a,b\}$, and so $\diam(X)=b-a$.
 In particular, there is no need to concern ourselves with limit points or isolated points in this case.)